readml/bikeshare/README.md

 bikeshare
 =========

-[DoML] a warmup project based on the kaggle bikeshare competition :]
+[DoML] a warmup project based on the kaggle bikeshare competition :] B-)